How I’m Using AI to Help with Health and Fitness

 The ultimate snack or dessert

 I love to ski, and when I ski with my friends, we used to bring Builders Bars, Clif Bars, or granola bars with us to eat for lunch so we could keep skiing while the slopes were empty.
-With my growing awareness of nutrition, I was shocked and dismayed when I looked at the ingredient list and macros for Builders Bars.
+With my growing awareness of nutrition, I was shocked and dismayed when I looked at the ingredient list and macros for these “energy bars”.
 So I got ChatGPT to help me develop a recipe for a healthy replacement.
-It was intended to just be a replacement for ski trips, and that’s where we started making and eating them, but now, as I have perfected the recipe, it is so good, I eat it every day for an afternoon snack and also sometimes eat it as dessert.
+It was intended to just be a replacement for ski trips, and that’s where we started making and eating them, but now, as I have perfected the recipe, it is so good, I eat it most days for an afternoon snack and also sometimes eat it as dessert.
 I call it Paul’s Keto Fudge because it looks, feels and tastes a lot like fudge, but it’s actually good for you!
 You remember my NNS?
 Well, my Keto Fudge gets a score of 9.25, which is just about the highest score I’ve found for anything I’ve eaten!
 The macros: 1 piece has 16.7g of protein, 6.2 grams of fiber, and 5.4 grams of net carbs, well within carb limits for a keto diet.
 (It’s great by itself but even better in a bowl with some plain Greek Yogurt and some blueberries).
-If you want the recipe, just email me to ask for it and I’ll send it your way.
+If you want the recipe, just email me (paul@behappiful.com) to ask for it and I’ll send it your way.

 Personalized Fitness Plan